ClaasM/GDELTSocialVideo/README.md

 A classifier was trained on a manually labeled set of sources to filter these out, with an accuracy of >95%.
 More information on how that was achieved can be found in my thesis.
 TODO link

+To use the labeled sources, import them from models/thesis_public_labeled_hosts.csv into the labeled_hosts table:

+COPY labeled_sources FROM 'labeled_hosts.csv' DELIMITER ',' CSV;

 TODO examples how to get articles for a video, etc.